 Common Course Numbering, Statewide Transfer Core Facilitate Transitions.
 Montana's colleges completed a massive common course numbering effort encompassing 10,500 courses in over 60 disciplines.
 This represents 100% of undergraduate courses in the Montana University System.
 In addition, the Board of Regents in 2010 approved Choices That Count (CTC), a set of fully articulated, commonly numbered courses guaranteed to meet university general education requirements and transfer for full credit statewide.
-CTC certificate approved by BOR with two campuses piloting implementation.
+Two campuses are piloting implementation of a BOR-approved CTC certificate.